Fort Pierce, Florida

 Fort Pierce is a city in and the county seat of St. Lucie County, Florida, United States.
-The city is part of the Treasure Coast region of Atlantic Coast Florida.
-It is also known as the Sunrise City, sister to San Francisco, California, the Sunset City.
+An hour north of West Palm Beach, the city is part of the Treasure Coast region of Florida’s Atlantic Coast.
+It is also known as the Sunrise City.
 Per the 2020 census, the population was 47,297.

 History

-It was named after the Fort Pierce Army post which was built nearby in 1838 during the Second Seminole War.
+The city was named after the Fort Pierce army post which was built nearby in 1838 during the Second Seminole War, and lasted until 1842.
 The military post had been named for Benjamin Kendrick Pierce, a career United States Army officer and the brother of President Franklin Pierce.

-It was the largest city on Florida's Atlantic Coast between Daytona Beach and West Palm Beach until 1970 when it was surpassed by Melbourne.
+The first permanent settlement of the current city was during the 1860s.
+In 1901, the city was officially incorporated as a municipality.
+It was the largest city on Florida's Atlantic Coast between Daytona Beach and West Palm Beach until 1970, when it was surpassed by Melbourne.

+Lincoln Park

+The neighborhood of Lincoln Park, the area north of Moore's Creek, originated as Edgartown.
+The renowned writer, Zora Neale Hurston lived in the neighborhood.
+In its heyday in the 1950s and 1960s, a thriving African-American community, centered along Avenue D. It was the county's center for African-American businesses and the Lincoln Theater on Avenue D. Lincoln Park Academy is situated in the neighborhood on Avenue I, west of North 17th Street.

+The Florida Highwaymen

+Lincoln Park each February hosts a celebration of the artwork of the African-American collective of landscape artists formed in the 1950s.
+Local artist A.E.
+Backus mentored many of the artists at his gallery.
+Several of the artists got their start at Lincoln Park Academy under the leadership of teacher Zanobia Jefferson.
+Art historian Jim Fitch in 1994 gave the group the name of 'the Highwaymen'.
+Over the course of 2001 to 2020, Gary Monroe wrote several books on the artwork of the 26 artists known as Highwaymen (including one woman).

 Geography

-According to the U. S. Census Bureau, the city has a total area of 20.8 mi2 (53.8 km2), of which 14.7 square miles (38.2 km2) is land and 6.0 square miles (15.6 km2) of it (35.00%) is water.
+According to the U.S. Census Bureau, the city has a total area of 29.84 mi2 (77.29 km2), of which 23.79 square miles (61.62 km2) is land and 6.05 square miles (15.67 km2) of it (20%) is water.